eippertlab/spinal_sep2/README.md

 # spinal_sep2
 This is the code for Study 2 described in detail in a preprint on [bioRxiv](https://doi.org/10.1101/2022.12.05.519148).
 The preregistration for this project is available via [OSF](https://osf.io/mjdha) and the data are available via [OpenNeuro](https://openneuro.org/datasets/ds004389).

-Necessary functions can be found in the related spinal_sep1 repository.
+Necessary functions can be found in the related [repository](https://github.com/eippertlab/spinal_sep1) for Study 1.